judyj/simp-doc/docs/contributors_guide/maintenance/Ruby_Gem_Release_Procedures.rst

 ===========================

 This section will decribe the release procedures for the SIMP Ruby gems used to build and test SIMP components.
-Specifically, it describes the per-component procedures to create a `GitHub`_ release and then deploy that release to `RubyGems.org`_.
 The relevant components include

 * ``rubygem-simp-beaker-helpers``
 * ``rubygem-simp-rake-helpers``